The Energy Crisis Is Diffusing into Grain Markets

 Copper/base metals: When precious metals run, all metals tend to catch a bid.
 Raw materials are being consumed in the AI infrastructure buildout, and a decade of underinvestment in mining has left supply of many base metals structurally short.

 Oil/Gas: ESG had starved the sector of capex for a decade.
 The EV transition hadn’t killed demand the way people assumed.
 Energy security had been chronically underpriced.
-Then the Strait of Hormuz closed, and the trade stopped being abstract.
-Oil and gas prices ran wild.
+Then the Strait of Hormuz closed, and oil and gas prices ran wild.

 Agriculture: Next.
 Let’s get into it.